specialstage/specialstage.github.io/README.md

 # ***Special Stage is an experimental lo-fi procedural roguelike arcade racing game that draws inspiration from the touge, rally, futuristic, and kart racing genres.***

-***Help support the development of Special Stage by Sponsoring this repository or by visiting patreon.com/specialstage***
+***Help support the development of Special Stage by becoming a Patreon at patreon.com/specialstage***

 #### Design Objectives